Non-RAID drive architectures: Implementations

+The mdadm and LVM services likewise allow combining spanning and RAID.

 The ZFS filesystem can likewise pool multiple devices of different sizes and implement RAID, though it is less flexible, requiring the creation of virtual devices of fixed size on each device before pooling.

 In enterprise environments, enclosures are used to expand a server's data storage by using JBOD devices.
 This is often a convenient way to scale-up storage when needed by daisy-chaining additional disk shelves.

 MAID

-MAID (abbreviated from "massive array of idle drives") is an architecture using hundreds to thousands of hard drives for providing nearline storage of data.
-MAID is designed for "Write Once, Read Occasionally" (WORO) applications.
+MAID (massive array of idle drives) is an architecture using hundreds to thousands of hard drives for providing nearline storage of data.
+MAID is designed for write once, read occasionally (WORO) applications.
+Hard drives are not spun-up until they are needed.

 Compared to RAID technology, MAID has increased storage density, and decreased cost, electrical power, and cooling requirements.
 However, these advantages are at the cost of much increased latency, significantly lower throughput, and decreased redundancy.
 Drives designed for multiple spin-up/down cycles (e.g. laptop drives) are significantly more expensive.
 Latency may be as high as tens of seconds.
 MAID can supplement or replace tape libraries in hierarchical storage management.

 To allow a more gradual tradeoff between access time and power savings, some MAIDs such as Nexsan's AutoMAID incorporate drives capable of spinning down to a lower speed.
 Large scale disk storage systems based on MAID architectures allow dense packaging of drives and are designed to have only 25% of disks spinning at any one time.